Nicole7443/Nicole7443/README.md

 - ⚙️ I use `SQL`, `Java`, `R`, and visualization tools to develop thorough E2E data projects
 - 🌱 I’m currently learning the fundamentals of working with Azure and Lakehouse architecture to enhance my knowledge on data engineering
-- 📫 Reach me: nicole.thapa@uwaterloo.ca
+- 📫 Reach me: nicole.thapa@uwaterloo.ca or [LinkedIn](https://www.linkedin.com/in/nicolethapa/)

 ***
 ## 💻 Technologies